Kapyia/KanvasBuddy/README.md

-# KanvasBuddy 0.1
+# KanvasBuddy 0.2
 A minimalist toolbar for Krita

 ![KB Main](https://github.com/Kapyia/KanvasBuddy/blob/master/screenshots/main_panel.png)

-**(KB has been abandoned by it's original developer.
-I've hit a point where limitations to the Krita Python API and the PyQt5 bindings are giving me more frustration than joy working on the project.)**

 ## What is KanvasBuddy?
 KanvasBuddy is a Python plugin made for Krita, a free professional and open-source painting program.
 KB is a small dialog that floats on top of the canvas packed with enough features to let you spend as much time in Canvas-Only mode as possible.
 The goal of KB is to provide artists with the 20% of tools they use 80% of the time in the most out-of-the-way GUI possible.
 It's features are very similar to that of Krita's own Pop-Up Palett, but tries to be more more space efficient by showing features more selectively.

-KanvasBuddy 0.1 features:
+KanvasBuddy 0.2 features:

 - Krita's full Brush Presets list
 - Krita's Advanced Color Selector (very literally) - size large!
+- Krita's Layers Docker
 - Brush Opacity and Size controls
 - Quick buttons for Canvas-Only Mode, Mirror Canvas and Reset Zoom
 <table>